binpash/pash/pldi/osdi_reviews.md

 https://devblogs.microsoft.com/powershell/powershell-foreach-object-parallel-feature/
 https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pipelines

-The conclusion was cut off mid-sentence.
-I'm guessing this is why the submission appears to have been flattened to bitmaps which broke my usual reviewing workflow, as well as all the internal links.
+> The conclusion was cut off mid-sentence.
+I'm guessing this is why the submission
+> appears to have been flattened to bitmaps which broke my usual reviewing
+> workflow, as well as all the internal links.
 Please avoid that in the future.

+kk: this was actually done by the chairs because we realized post-deadline (that we missed a half sentence over the page limit)

 Novelty
 -------